 Do you need to be present physically?

 You can register a company physically.
 However, you can use a consulting company like GFSC Global to get your business registered in Netherlands.
-The company will draft your memorandum of association and help you get up and running.

 Apply for our Netherlands Company Formations Services